 Comprehensive benefits package including medical, dental and vision insurance, 401K matching, paid holidays, PTO and sick days, and CEU membership and reimbursement.

-TherapyTravelers provides each educator and clinician with a dedicated Relationship Manager to support and advocate on your behalf, so that you can focus on your patients and students.
+TherapyTravelers provides each educator and clinician with a dedicated human resource Relationship Manager to support through career advice and advocate on your behalf, so that you can focus on your patients and students.

 “Everyone treats you like family.
 They are so incredibly supportive throughout the entire process.I could not have asked for a better experience.
 I am so pleased that I made the decision to call them.
 In addition, they have great pay, benefits, and openings all over the country.”